MadelineMurray/pantheon/docs/Permissions/Onchain-Permissioning.md

 * Ingress - a simple contract functioning as a gateway to the Admin and Rules contracts.
 The Ingress contract is deployed to a static address.

-* Rules - stores the node whitelist and node whitelist operations (for example, add and remove).
+* Node Rules - stores the node whitelist and node whitelist operations (for example, add and remove).

 * Admin - stores the list of admin accounts and admin list operations (for example, add and remove).